 STH TO 846

-An introduction to the culture of ancient Egypt and to the classical stage of the Egyptian script and language spoken in Ancient Egypt during the Middle Kingdom that remained the standard hieroglyph language down to the Greco-Roman period.
-The course also requires approximately six additional hours of class at the Museum of Fine Arts where students read/study pieces of the MFA Egyptian Collection.
+An introduction to the culture of ancient Egypt and to the classical stage of the Egyptian script and language spoken in Ancient Egypt during the Middle Kingdom which became the standard hieroglyphic language until the Graeco-Roman period.
+The course also requires approximately four additional hours of class at the Museum of Fine Arts where students study pieces of the MFA Egyptian Collection.
 No prerequisites.
 Undergraduate students are welcome to register.
-4 cr.
+3 cr.